ardanlabs/python-go/sqlite/README.md

 24     return df
 ```

 Listing 14 shows the code for loading trades at a given time range.
 On line 16 we connect to the database.
 On lines 17 we use a [context manager](https://www.python.org/dev/peps/pep-0343/), somewhat like Go's `defer` to make sure the database is closed.
 On line 18 we use pandas `read_sql` function to load data from an SQL query to a `DataFrame`.
-Python has [an API](https://www.python.org/dev/peps/pep-0249/) for connection to databases (line `database/sql`) and Pandas can use any compatible driver.
+Python has [an API](https://www.python.org/dev/peps/pep-0249/) for connection to databases (like `database/sql`) and Pandas can use any compatible driver.
 On line 23 we convert the `time` column to pandas `Timestamp`.
 This is specific to SQLite that doesn't have built-in support for `TIMESTAMP` types.

 **Listing 15: Average Price**